 Guests are required to play along with the theme, and to get in must call up and make a booking using the service names on their website.
 Then, when you do arrive, you’ll find a phone on the wall where you’ll need to tell the operator you want to wash some dirty clothes.
 Only then can you go through the inconspicuous giant washing machine and enjoy the fun.
 The Washhouse, 19 Shudehill, Manchester, M4 2AF

-Science & Industry
+4. Science & Industry

-A long-time member of the secret bar scene in the city, Science & Industry is one of the cities favourite speakeasies, completely hidden away behind a secret door in the Northern Quarter’s Cane & Grain.
+A long-time member of the secret bar scene in the city, Science & Industry is one of the city’s favourite speakeasies, completely hidden away behind a secret door in the Northern Quarter’s Cane & Grain.
 The door is pretty difficult to find, however, with it blending right in with the wood-panelled walls of the American-themed bar.

 The mysterious hideaway is the perfect spot to sneak away from the NQ’s hustle and bustle, serving up an array of tasty cocktails and often having live acoustic acts throughout the week.
 It’s really one of the coolest hidden bars in Manchester.
 Science & Industry, Cane & Grain, 49 – 51 Thomas St, Manchester, M4 1NA.

-Dusk Til Pawn
+5. Dusk Til Pawn

 Dusk Til Pawn is one of Manchester’s true hidden gems, with cocktails and more all hidden behind the facade of a pawn shop.
 There’s even stock in the windows sure to trick the casual observer!